 Monterey County’s stunning coastline and majestic redwoods add up to an eyeful of postcard-worthy scenery.
-As beautiful as it all is, though, my kids are tough customers who aren’t satisfied with Mother Nature’s spectacle alone.
-They like active options, especially since they’ve been cooped up indoors for the last few months due to the pandemic.
-Fortunately, Monterey County has a wealth of family-friendly, fresh-air pursuits, plus several kid-friendly attractions including a world-class aquarium.
+But as beautiful as it all is, my kids are tough customers who aren’t satisfied with Mother Nature’s spectacle alone.
+They like active things to do, which is why Monterey is a great family vacation spot for all of us—because in addition to the scenery, it also has a wealth of family-friendly, fresh-air pursuits and several kid-friendly attractions.

 Best Things to Do in Monterey with Kids